New Years revelers in Lexington who party too hard Saturday can rely on a new service to take themselves – and their cars – home safely.

 It’s the second step recently by Lexington police to reduce traffic fatalities and injuries related to drunken driving.

 Since 2014, anyone can receive free non-alcoholic drinks by displaying a blue bracelet while serving as a designated driver for a friend at several bars and restaurant in town.

 Both arrangements give “those who have been drinking every choice and opportunity to make the smart decision and not get behind the wheel while intoxicated,” Police Chief Terrence Green said.

-Get-home-safely service available to Midlands-area New Year’s Eve revelers was first published on ApexTowing – Kildare
+The previous article Get-home-safely service available to Midlands-area New Year’s Eve revelers was originally published to ApexTowing – Kildare